kingwell47/ph-news-app/README.md

 ## Top News and Topic Search

-This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a news app.

 ## Table of contents